w3f/polkadot-wiki/docs/learn-architecture.md

 ## [Parachain](learn-parachains) and [Parathread](learn-parathreads) Slots

 Polkadot can support a number of execution slots.
-These slots are like cores on a computer (a modern laptop may have eight cores, for example).
+These slots are like cores on a computer's processor (a modern laptop's processor may have eight cores, for example).
 Each one of these cores can run one process at a time.
 Polkadot allots these slots using two subscription models: parachains and parathreads.
 Parachains have a dedicated slot (core) for their chain and are like a process that runs constantly.
 Parathreads share slots amongst a group, and are thus more like processes that need to be woken up